electronstudio/pygame-zero-book/chapters/chase.md

 ## Moving Actor over a background

 We must create two image files for our game.
-You can use a program such as Krita[^krita_footnote] to draw them and save them in the `images` folder (accessible with the
+You can use a program such as Krita[^krita_footnote] to draw them and save them in the `mu_code/images` folder (accessible with the
 `images` button in Mu).
 One is the player, called `player.png`.
 It should be small, about 64×64 pixels.
 Ideally it should have a transparent background.

 [^krita_footnote]: https://krita.org